mathcom-js/reservation-site/README.md

 1. Log-out function
 2. Check that api with session always contains a user
-3. Edit shop information
-4. Fix a review delete bug
+3. Prevent self-reservation
-5. Delete old reservations
+4. Delete old reservations
-6. Make shop accepts only one person at the same time.
+5. Make shop accepts only one person at the same time.
-7. Make user reserve only one shop at the same time.
+6. Make user reserve only one shop at the same time.
-8. Check validity of reservation time
+7. Check validity of reservation time
-9. Naver OAuth
+8. Naver OAuth
-10. Planetscale Deployment
+9. Planetscale Deployment
-11. Vercel Deployment
+10. Vercel Deployment

 ## PATCH NOTE